Who is it for?

 By the end of this workshop you will have a sketchbook jam packed with ideas, pages you will be itching to use and the confidence to move your work forward.

-An inspirational online workshop designed for artists of all ages and ability levels.
+An inspirational online art course designed for artists of all ages and ability levels.
 Six focused creative tasks encourage experimentation, creativity, curiosity and play.
 Taking the fear out of the blank page.

 Be inspired ...